regiellis/ComfyUI-EasyColorCorrector/README.md

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![ComfyUI](https://img.shields.io/badge/ComfyUI-Compatible-brightgreen.svg)](https://github.com/comfyanonymous/ComfyUI)

-> [!TIP]
+> [!NOTE]
-> **Disclaimer**: I'm obviously joking about the "$1000+ plugin" claims and competing with Photoshop - this is a ComfyUI custom node, not industry software! 😄
+> **Disclaimer**: I'm obviously joking about the "$1000+ plugin" claims and competing with Photoshop - this is a ComfyUI custom node, not industry software! 😄 **BUT** it does have legit AI-powered features, face detection, and professional color science.
->
-> **BUT** it does have legit AI-powered features, face detection, and professional color science.
 And hey, it beats paying Adobe! 💰

 ---